 It is important to the University and to yourself that you understand its conventions and regulations.
-The University Calendar and faculty handbooks are means by which the University attempts to convey, amongst other things, information regarding the facilities it has to offer, and the rules and regulations which govern the conduct and progress of students.
+The University Calendar and faculty hand- books are means by which the University attempts to convey, amongst other things, information regarding the facilities it has to offer, and the rules and regulations which govern the conduct and progress of students.
 You can help us assess the efficacy of the handbooks by completing this questionnaire, and thereby help yourself and your fellow students in the years to come.

-If you would like to discuss any aspect of the Calendar or handbooks personally, please contact Mr Douglas Howie, Room 307, The Chancellery, or phone extension 3340.

-Name of faculty CONTENTS What information in your ham ndbook did you find mos st useful?
-3. (a) What information did you find least u seful? ••••• (b) Why was the information of so little use to you?.
-4. How would you rate the foll the handbook? owing inform nation areas APPROPRIATI INTERESTED TO HAVE for inclusion in Tink of any density of m THEM Course Descriptions of subjects Textbook lists Reference book lists Requirements for admission Admission and enrolment procedur Course fees Rules relating to students Student services Scholarships Student activities Examination procedures Timetables [] [] [] [] [] [] [] [] [] [] [] [] [] [] [] [] [] 5.
-Please comment on any asp Question 4 and particularly, presentation i.e., its content, 1 if you think ayout, positi on on the form of
+1. Name of faculty Course Yr./ Stage

+A. CONTENTS

+2. What information in your hand

+3. (a) What information did you f

+(b) Why was the information of so little e use to you?

+4. How would you rate the follow the handbook?
+(TIC rmation areas for K APPROPRIATE L INTERESTED U TO HAVE THEM SQUARE)

+Calendar of dates

+Course outlines or rules governin course -

+Descriptions of subjects

+Textbook lists . 🔲

+Reference book lists · P

+Admission and enrolment procedure H

+Course fees 🗖

+Rules relating to students

+Student services Scholarships H H

+Student activities ö

+Examination procedures

+Timetables

+5. Please comment on any aspe Question 4 and particularly, if presentation i.e., its content, la you thin nk necessary, or n the form of

+· · -